-Even though many residents understand and speak English enough to communicate with you and give you information, you might want to carry with you a handy Mandarin Chinese Phrase Book and a map.
+Even though by now many residents in China understand and speak English enough to communicate with you and give you information, you might want to carry with you a handy Mandarin Chinese Phrase Book and a map.

 The first step, obviously, is to ask how much the product we want to buy is: Duo Shao Qian? (in characters: 多少钱).
 Even before you have the time to follow up with the ritual Tai Gui Le! (太贵了！) – It’s too expensive! – and ask to go cheaper: Pian Yi Dian r Ba? (便易点儿吧?), the shop assistants have already put a big calculator under your nose.